mlochbaum/BQN/doc/transpose.md

         ≢ 1‿3‿2‿0‿4 ⍉⁼ a23456

-So far, all like APL.
-BQN makes one little extension, which is to allow only some axes to be specified.
+BQN makes one further extension, which is to allow only some axes to be specified (this is the only difference in dyadic `⍉` relative to APL).
 Then `𝕨` will be matched up with [leading axes](leading.md) of `𝕩`.
 Those axes are moved according to `𝕨`, and remaining axes are placed in order into the gaps between them.

         ≢ 0‿2‿4 ⍉ a23456